 JIOS Aerogel® Secures New Investment from MegaChem to Fund its Aerogel and Thermal Blade® Plants

 SINGAPORE, Sept.
-18, 2023 /PRNewswire/ -- JIOS Aerogel has secured significant investment from MegaChem (Thailand) PCL, "MGT", and MegaChem Limited, "MegaChem", to fund the launch of its plants in Singapore, catering to the growing demand for its technology in electric vehicle (EV) batteries.
+18, 2023 /PRNewswire/ -- JIOS Aerogel has secured significant investment from the MegaChem Group (both the Thailand and Singapore listed entities), to fund the launch of its plants in Singapore, catering to the growing demand for its technology in electric vehicle (EV) batteries.

 The funding will support JIOS Aerogel's two plants in Southeast Asia: its aerogel production facility and its new Singapore site for fully automated production of its Thermal Blade®.
 The company is expanding its manufacturing capabilities to meet the needs of automakers in Europe, North America, and Asia Pacific, who require ultra-thin, compressible insulation for EV battery cells.